Dr Sally Cubbin

 Teaching and publications

 She has worked as both a clinical skills tutor and an academic tutor to Oxford University medical school and continued to contribute to training junior doctors during her time as an NHS consultant.
 She currently runs workshops attended by GP’s, psychiatrists, nurses, psychologists and pharmacists on how to assess and treat Adult ADHD.
 Sally published a guide to adult ADHD for GPs in 2014 (ADHD: A lifespan disorder often unrecognised or misdiagnosed.
 Cubbin S and Jeffs J. Clinical Focus Primary Care.2014 8(2): 78-85).
 She has written a book chapter on ADHD in adults with autism.
-This book (A Clinician’s Guide to Mental Health Conditions in Adults with Autism Spectrum Disorder: Assessment and Interventions, Jessica Kingsley Publishers) is written for health care professionals treating patients suffering autistic spectrum disorders.
+This book (A Clinician’s Guide to Mental Health Conditions in Adults with Autism Spectrum Disorder: Assessment and Interventions.
+Jessica Kingsley Publishers) is written for health care professionals treating patients suffering autistic spectrum disorders.